 WHAT’S ARE LESSONS LIKE?

-All lessons are virtual for the foreseeable future.
+Lessons are virtual.
 I use zoom, FaceTime, or Google Duo.
 Online lessons are typically 45-60 minutes in length.
-We start with a short chat.
-Then stretching and vocal warmups using the VOCO app (free, and available on the app store).
-Then we work on repertoire, and I always finish with a “homework” assignment.
+We start with a short chat, then stretching and vocal warm-ups, and on to repertoire.
+I always finish with a simple “homework” assignment.

 WHAT ABOUT AGE, ABILITY, AND EXPERIENCE?